bfahrenfort/doccy/README.md

 ### Modules available
 #### Open
-Open documents by small aliases without ever opening File Explorer.
+`Start-Process` files by small aliases without ever opening File Explorer.
 Specify a root document folder in the module's doccyfile (located in its folder in the repo), then create a configuration file (`Doccy-Open.conf`) in the document folder with `alias = relative/path/to/file.docx` or similar.
 Use with `doccy open alias`.
 #### Sgpt
-Run ChatGPT from the command line with [shell_gpt](https://github.com/TheR1D/shell_gpt). `doccy sgpt "what is a stack?"`
+Chat to ChatGPT from the command line with [shell_gpt](https://github.com/TheR1D/shell_gpt). `doccy sgpt "what is a stack?"`
 #### Cmd
 Get ChatGPT to create shell commands for you with [shell_gpt](https://github.com/TheR1D/shell_gpt). `doccy cmd "write a PowerShell command to say 'Hi!'"`.
 Will run the command if confirmed with `y` on prompt or if passed `-NoConfirm`.